TheScriptGuy/quad9-threat-intel-api/README.md

 # How to operate this heavy machinery

+First and foremost a honory mention of the original Quad9 threat-intel-api https://github.com/Quad9DNS/threat-intel-api

+I used their python script as a starting point and built on from there.

+The Docker container things I worked on myself.

+I'm open to positive feedback/input.

+Now onwards to the instructions!
+Avante!

 ## First create the image from Dockerfile
 `
 docker build -t <REPO>/quad9-threat-intel:<version> -f Dockerfile .